RainW7/CESS/README.md

 ├── detect_el_elnumber    # numbers of detected emission lines in noisy spectra └── detect_el_snr         # mean snr of detected emission lines in noisy spectra
 ```
+----------24/11/22 update----------
+1. Fix some bugs in the main.py, morphology.py and run.py.
+2. Update the run.py script (named run_gravity_zouhu.py) used in the Gravity for the following emission-line galaxies redshift measurements in Sui et al. (submitted).
+3. Delete version 0.8.4.

 ----------24/11/04 update----------
 1. Update the emulator version 0.8.5.
 2. Add switch in the running command for performing the following functions or not (default is False for all these four functions):
    (1).morphlogical effect; (2).wavelength calibration effect; (3).photometric simulation; (4).emission line detection
    e.g., to perform all the functions as ```python run.py morph=true wave_cal=true photo=true el_detect=true```
          or do not perform the functions ```python run.py morph=false wave_cal=false photo=false el_detect=false```
-3. Update the main code to solve some extreme spectrum data (start from line 498 in /CESS_v0.8.5/run.py)
+3. Update the main code to solve some extreme spectrum data (start from line 506 in /CESS_v0.8.5/run.py)

 ----------24/06/30 update----------
 1. Update the emulator version 0.8.4.